mulka/ploverwiki/Home.md

 # Plover

-Plover (rhymes with "hover") is a free, open source stenography engine.
+Plover (rhymes with "lover") is a free, open source stenography engine.
 It allows individuals who learn stenography to write into any program at speeds of over 200 words per minute.

 Plover runs on Windows, macOS, and Linux.